LLNL/axom/src/docs/web/index.rst

 Atlassian Tools
 -----------------

-The main interaction hub for the Toolkit software is the Atlassian tool suite on the Livermore Computing Collaboration Zone (CZ).
+The main interaction hub for the Axom software is the Atlassian tool suite on the Livermore Computing Collaboration Zone (CZ).
 These tools can be accessed through the `MyLC Portal <https://lc.llnl.gov>`_.

-Direct links to the Toolkit Atlassian projects/spaces are:
+Direct links to the Axom Atlassian projects/spaces are:

   * `Bitbucket project/git repository <https://lc.llnl.gov/bitbucket/projects/ATK>`_
   * `Jira issue tracker <https://lc.llnl.gov/jira/projects/ATK>`_